www.thementawai.com

 At the beginning of any major ceremony, the uma must first be ritually cleansed — safeguarding its people and ensuring that the ritual unfolds smoothly and with success.

-The kerei begin at the rear chamber — witnessed by the bakkat katsaila — waving leafy branches dipped in water or herbal mixtures while chanting and ringing their bells.
+The kerei begin at the rear chamber — witnessed by the bakkat katsaila — waving a bitbit, a fan, of leafy branches dipped in water or herbal mixtures while chanting and ringing their jejeneng, the shaman bells.
 Their voices call upon the community’s souls and ancestral souls to witness the cleansing.
 Moving back and forth with increasing intensity toward the front porch of the uma, they sweep away harmful forces and invite benevolent ones to enter.

 As the rhythm of bells, breath, and movement intensifies, the kerei often slip into trance.
 Their bodies tremble, their voices shift, and their presence becomes charged — signs that their guiding souls and spirit allies have drawn close to lend their strength.

-When all harmful forces have been expelled, water and leaves are pressed against the doorway and central posts of the uma, sealing the space.
+Once all harmful forces have been expelled, the shamans use leaves to sprinkle the uma with blessed water, then press them against the doorway and central posts, sealing the space.

 From that moment onward, the house is considered purified and spiritually fortified — ready for the ceremonies that follow.